stanfordjournalism/stanford-progj-2022/assignments/bash_intro.md

 Writing a program that performs numerous discrete tasks can be tricky.
 A useful workflow for building out such scripts is to **code incrementally**.

-For this part of the assigment, please watch [Tinker, copy, run.
+For this part of the assignment, please watch [Tinker, copy, run.
 Repeat](https://youtu.be/uHO3YErEJqg), a short YouTube video that provides an overview of the process.

 > Here's the related [slide deck][] from the video.